Leda and the Swan:

 At about three o’clock the gallery was quiet: there were only three or four visitors.
 All the same, Grant was aware of one of their number.
-He was a young man, and he was disabled.
+He was a young man and he was disabled.
 Whereas Grant had been relieved of his umbrella at the entrance to the building, this poor young chap had been allowed to keep his crutches.
-But what made him noticeable was not so much the crutches as he way he was staring at a certain painting with obvious fascination.
+But what made him noticeable was not so much the crutches as the way he was staring at a certain painting with obvious fascination.
 He had been standing in front of it for over forty-five minutes, and Grant, somewhat wryly, thought that he knew why.

 The painting was not very large — fifty centimetres wide, thirty-seven centimetres high — which might explain why the man was standing as close to the guard rail as possible.
 Perhaps he liked the works of Pier Francesco Mola, the reputed artist.
 Perhaps he was an aficionado of baroque painting, or a student of classical mythology.

 At the time the painting had the title Jupiter and Leda, but now it is called Leda and the Swan.
 Leda, wife of King Tyndareus of Sparta, is depicted as a voluptuous creamy-skinned young woman, who is being seduced by the King of the Gods in the form of a beady-eyed swan.
-Her soft belly, fashionably small breasts and bare legs were no doubt painted for the private enjoyment of the picture’s owner—it is unlikely that the painting would have been on show in a patron’s public rooms.
+Her soft belly, fashionably small breasts and bare legs were no doubt painted for the private enjoyment of the picture’s owner.
+It is unlikely that the painting would have been on show in a patron’s public rooms.

 While one or two of the visitors might simply have smirked at the man’s fixation with the beautiful Leda, the others might have been more concerned at seeing a woman in a state of undress in a public setting.
 In the first place, the workhouse boys could ogle her nakedness.
-Then again, members of the gentler sex might be corrupted.
-(Never mind that members of the gentler sex just might have seen their own unclothed bodies.)
+Then again, members of the gentler sex might be corrupted — never mind that members of the gentler sex just might have seen their own unclothed bodies.

 Whatever their views on the display of female flesh, the visitors must have shared a frisson of horror when the man lifted his crutch and furiously thrust its end into the painting, doing terrible damage.
 Almost immediately the violent art connoisseur was apprehended by Francis Morris, the gallery attendant who was on duty at the time.
 He was then taken to Marlborough Street Police Court.